More than 'just' a lawyer

 Oh, and I’ve learned from my fair share of mistakes too.
 Lots of mistakes!
 Haven’t we all?

-Thought Scottish, Scott is not a not a Scottish Solicitor or Advocate.
-He qualified as a Barrister in London - as his family moved 'down south' when he was of school age.
+Though Scottish, I'm not a not a Scottish Solicitor or Advocate.
+I qualified as a Barrister in London - as my family moved 'down south' when I was of a young school age.

-Scott is a not a practising' Barrister - described below.
+I am not a 'practising' Barrister - as described below.

 Employment Law is largely the same across Britain and there is no requirement to be a lawyer to appear as a Tribunal Representative.